lbryio/spec/index.md

 Decoding a stream is like encoding in reverse, and with the added step of verifying that the expected blob hashes match the actual data.

-1. Compute a SHA384 has of the manifest blob and verify that it matches the stream hash.
+1. Verify that the hash of the manifest blob and matches the stream hash.
-2. Parse the manifest blob contents.
+2. Parse the JSON in manifest blob.
 3. Verify the hashes of the content blobs.
-4. Decrypt and remove the padding from each content blob using the key and IVs in the manifest.
+4. Decrypt and remove the padding from each content blob using the stream key and IVs in the manifest.
 5. Concatenate the decrypted chunks in order.